Glossy-mantled manucode: Taxonomy

+The subspecies M. a. alter has sometimes been considered as a separate species, the Tagula manucode.

-Distribution
+Distribution and habitat

 It is widely distributed throughout the lowlands of New Guinea and nearby islands.
 Widespread and common throughout its large range, the glossy-mantled manucode is evaluated as least concern on the IUCN Red List of Threatened Species.
 It is listed on Appendix II of CITES.

-Habitat

-The glossy-mantled manucode live in lowland rainforest, riverine and monsoon forests, forest edge, swamp-forest and woodlands.
+It is found in lowland rainforest, riverine and monsoon forests, forest edge, swamp-forest and woodlands.